 LASIK in San Antonio

-In the past few decades, perhaps no elective procedure has had a more dramatic effect on patients’ lives than refractive surgery aka laser eye surgery.
+In the past few decades, perhaps no elective procedure has had a more dramatic effect on patients’ lives than refractive surgery, also known as laser eye surgery.
 South Texas Eye Institute in San Antonio offers several refractive surgery options to improve your vision:

 - IntraLase® custom LASIK